liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/16-installing-liferay-on-oracle-weblogic-12c.markdown

 Liferay by default defines *Liferay Home* as one folder above the domain to which you will be installing Liferay.
-For example, if your domain location is `/Oracle/Middleware/user_projects/domains/base_domain`, then your Liferay Home is `/Oracle/Middleware/user_projects/domains`.
+For example, if your domain location is `/Oracle/Middleware/Oracle_Home/user_projects/domains/base_domain`, then your Liferay Home is `/Oracle/Middleware/Oracle_Home/user_projects/domains`.

-For this section, the variable `$WEBLOGIC_HOME` refers to your WebLogic server's installation `/Oracle/Middleware`.
+For this section, the variable `$WL_HOME` refers to your WebLogic server's installation `/Oracle/Middleware/Oracle_Home/wlserver`.

 Before you begin, make sure you have downloaded the latest Liferay `.war` file and Liferay Portal dependencies from